rtharayil/certify-me.github.io/schools.md

 # Hero Section
-HeroTitle: 'CertifyMe For Schools: Easy-to-Use Digital Certificate Maker'
+HeroTitle: Create and issue digital certificates in minutes<br><span style="font-size:26px;">An intuitive online certificate maker<br> for K-12 Schools</span>

 HeroText: 'The CertifyMe For Schools Program provides a 90% discount on paid plans.
-Access and send digital certificates to empower your students in their learning journey.'
+Reward your students by awarding verifiable certificates with the best school certification management solution available in the market today!'
 HeroImage: /assets4/images/Hero Images/online-certificate-generator.png
 HeroDemoButton: Apply for Grant
 HeroVideoButton: Explore Our Plans
 HeroVideoButtonLink: /schoolPlans
-FlaticonCheckHeroText: Only applicable for schools.
+FlaticonCheckHeroText: only applicable for K - 12 govt. recognized schools.
 # hero section end

 #statictics section